-Moreover, the authorization specifies that, with the approval of the Supervisory Board, the own shares purchased may be utilized on the basis of the abovementioned or a prior authorization, while disapplying shareholders' preemptive rights, in order to satisfy the conversion rights and/or options or conversion obligations under convertible bonds and/or bonds with warrants issued by the Company or companies in which it holds a direct or indirect majority interest, or to satisfy other claims to transfer shares.
-It may be appropriate, instead of utilizing contingent capital, to utilize own shares in whole or in part to fulfill conversion rights or options, or conversion obligations, or to satisfy other claims to transfer shares.
+Moreover, the authorization specifies that, with the approval of the Supervisory Board, the own shares purchased may be utilized on the basis of the proposed or a prior authorization, while disapplying shareholders' preemptive rights, in order to satisfy the conversion rights and/or options or conversion obligations under convertible bonds and/or bonds with warrants or other claims to the transfer of shares issued by the company or companies in which it holds a direct or indirect majority interest.
+It may be appropriate, instead of utilizing contingent capital, to utilize own shares in whole or in part to fulfill conversion rights or options, or conversion obligations or other claims to the transfer of shares.

 The Executive Board is also to be authorized to exclude any fractions from preemptive rights in the case that own shares are sold to all shareholders.
 This is necessary for the technical settlement of such an offer to avoid issuing fractions of shares.
-The Executive Board will utilize the shares that are excluded from shareholders' preemptive rights as unallotted fractions at the best possible terms for the Company either by selling them via the stock exchange or in another way.
+The Executive Board will utilize the shares that are excluded from shareholders' preemptive rights as unallotted fractions at the best possible terms for the company either by selling them via the stock exchange or in another way.